 As coxa vara is a symptom of many diseases, it is usually classified according to the condition which causes it.

-Adult femoral shaft and femoral neck make an angle that ranges between 120 degree to 140 degree.
+Adult femoral shaft and femoral neck make an angle that ranges between 120 degrees to 140 degrees.

 If this angle is more than 140 degrees, one is said to have coxa valga.
-Conversely, a decrease in this normal neck—haft angle to <120 degree, coxa vara is said to be present.
+Conversely, a decrease in this normal neck—haft angle to <120 degrees, coxa vara is said to be present.

-In anatomical positions the neck is depressed than normal.
-The depression of the neck results in certain mechanical disadvantage.
-The normal apposition between the joint surfaces is lost, since the head of the femur no longer accurately fits the acetabulum.
+In anatomical positions, the neck is depressed than normal.
+The depression of the neck results in a certain mechanical disadvantage.
+The normal apposition between the joint surfaces is lost since the head of the femur no longer accurately fits the acetabulum.

 The marked shortening of the limb leads to a waddling gait, not unlike that of congenital dislocation of the hip.